|The Fore River Bridge, WPA, 1936.|

 For Denise Leto and Alice Lyons

-The General Dynamics shipyard mentioned above is what you see in the banner image for this blog.
+The General Dynamics shipyard in Quincy, Massachusetts (mentioned above) is what you see in the banner image for this blog.
 This and other images here come from the Library of Congress archives.
 They are in the pubic domain and belong to us.